Ph.D. in Translational Science

 The Qualifying Exam

 Every effort will be made to accommodate the individualized nature of the TS Ph.D. program, and scheduling of the qualifying exam will be individualized to promote student progress.
 The timing of the QE will be determined jointly by the candidate and the Supervising Professor, in collaboration with the Dissertation Committee and the instructors/graders for the Written Exam on Course Content.
-If needed and agreed upon, portions of the QE may be tasked to be completed between semesters if all participants are in agreement.
+If needed and agreed upon, portions of the QE may be completed between semesters if all participants are in agreement.
 Since faculty participants in the QE will come from different institutions, attention must be paid to different academic schedules.

 The Supervising Professor will utilize the results of all portions of the qualifying exam as the basis for evaluating the student’s performance and will report judgment of performance to the TS COGS and the Home institution, following established policy and procedure.
 Students must receive an overall grade of “Pass” on each component to be admitted into candidacy.